NOTE: This is a reference post so it contains A LOT if information. Bookmark it or save it to your favorites for easy reference.

 When to ditch the packaged curriculum & just plan your own lessons

-EVERY packaged curriculum has areas that need supplementing and there is no perfect program for every child.
-This means you will need to tweak lessons or entire units from time to time.
 Differentiating with individual lessons to meet their unique instructional needs.
 I have group time, independent work & 1:1 sessions with mom.
 Before I do any of this I use a 2 step curriculum planning method to get myself SUPER organized.
-Part of this plan is knowing I don’t always follow the outlines I’ve made to a T because I am child-led and what I’ve planned may not be what they need.
-(Which is also true for work books and pre-packaged curriculum.)

 - Blend packaged curriculum and your own lessons

 - Know your Homeschool Style (knowing who you are as homeschoolers saves time on trying things out which is a hard but necessary process.
 If you’re still looking for your style, dont’ give up.
 It’s frustrating but totally worth it.)

 - Plan in advance (I spend 1-2 days planning out the Yearly curriculum and 1 day/quarter planning out the lessons) 6-7 days total